0x5c4r3/jekyll-theme-console/_posts/2022-07-06-\\Findings:-Telerik-Rce-(Cve_2019_18935).markdown

 &nbsp;

 I was recently working on a pentest for a really big company, huge scope, quite a lot of different IPs and hosts from all over the world.
-Focusing on one IP, I was checking the various endpoints of its web servers and while scanning and enumerating the website to have a general map of the structure, I was checking the source code of a page and I noticed some references to Telerik, with an html comment that might have been the version implemented:
+Focusing on one IP, I was checking the various endpoints of its web servers and while scanning and enumerating the website to have a general map of the structure, I was checking the source code of a page and I noticed some references to Telerik, a famous collection of UI tools for web applications.
+The webpage also contained an html comment that might have been the version implemented:

 &nbsp;